-Tropical breezes, romantic sunsets, aquamarine water and powdery sand beaches are just some of the delightful images you may conjure up when you think of the Caribbean.
+Tropical breezes, romantic sunsets, aquamarine water and powdery sand beaches are just some of the delightful images you may conjure up when you think of a Caribbean cruise.
 Easily overlooked with all the natural beauty here are the many museums that you may visit while in this beautiful paradise.
 Enrich your Caribbean cruise experience as you journey in comfort on an amenity-filled ship by visiting a variety of engaging museums.

 Immerse yourself in history and art that tell the story of each island’s unique heritage for a special cultural perspective.
 Take a break from the beach and learn about a variety of fascinating topics, from the birthplace of Alexander Hamilton to Bob Marley’s gold records.

-Here is a sampling of just some of the diverse museums the Caribbean has to offer:
+Here is a sampling of just some of the diverse museums that you can explore on a Caribbean cruise has to offer:

 Learn about Anguilla’s incredible past from its most prominent historian, Colville Petty, O.B.E., at the Heritage Museum, which houses items from his personal collection.
 See incredible artifacts such as tools from the Arawak Indians, who were living here when Christopher Columbus arrived in 1492, slave shackles and 19th-century household items.